nicolasventer/Game_design_course/README.md

 --

 This git contains the projects I've done and the certificates delivered.
-It also contains the report and the presentation done for UE validation.
+It also contains the report and the presentation done for school.